qf-love-you/sky-of-city/README.md

 Game version: v0.1.1
 Introduction: Game difficulty is extremely difficult!
 It's not about cheating or being unable to handle by experts (the author himself couldn't handle it)
 Expected updates:
-1. Archive function:
-Save game progress!
-2. Fix the bug in the Hell Map:
+1. Fix to smooth movement
 What else do you expect to see?

 ----------------------------------------------------------